-For a general summary of material U.S. federal income tax considerations applicable to us, and to the purchasers of our common stock and our election to be taxed as a REIT, see "United States Federal Income Tax Considerations" in the accompanying prospectus.
-For a summary of the tax risk associated with the forward sale agreements, see "Risks Related to Forward Sales Agreements" in this prospectus supplement.
+For a general summary of material U.S. federal income tax considerations applicable to us, and to the purchasers of our common stock and our election to be taxed as a REIT, see "United States federal income tax considerations" in the accompanying prospectus.